Works Info

 <4MB

-Instagram filter asset budget requiring aggressive. texture optimization
+Spark AR asset budget requiring aggressive texture optimization

 30fps+

-minimum frame rate on mid-range Android. luxury experience with no lag
+minimum performance on mid-range devices for a luxury experience with no lag

-From scent identity to shader — the luxury AR pipeline
+From scent identity to Spark AR — the luxury filter pipeline

 Brand Immersion & Constraint Mapping

 Before a single pixel was placed, I mapped every technical and brand constraint.
-Instagram AR filters impose a strict 4MB limit, 30fps floor, and face-tracking APIs that behave differently across iOS and Android.
+Spark AR imposes strict asset size limits, requires smooth face tracking across iOS and Android, and handles person segmentation differently depending on device capability.
 Simultaneously, Tom Ford's brand guidelines required a specific palette — near-blacks, warm ambers, off-whites — and zero use of the logo in motion-tracked contexts.
-I created a constraint matrix pairing each brand requirement against its technical feasibility in 8th Wall, flagging conflicts early before creative direction was locked.
+I created a constraint matrix pairing each brand requirement against its technical feasibility in Spark AR, flagging conflicts early before creative direction was locked.

 Visual Language Translation

 Ombré Leather's identity is tactile — the campaign imagery is all shadow, texture, and smoke.
 My challenge was translating that sensory world into light-based AR.
-I developed a 'leather wash' concept: a face-conforming overlay using a custom normal-mapped leather texture that catches virtual light dynamically, combined with a warm-toned particle haze evoking tobacco and amber.
-I presented three concept directions to Vincent and the client: Smoke Veil (atmospheric), Leather Mask (structural), and Golden Hour (warm, soft).
-The client selected Leather Mask as the hero with Golden Hour color grading applied to the background feed.
+I developed three concept directions and presented them to Vincent and the client: Smoke Veil (atmospheric, obscuring), Leather Mask (structural face-mapping with leather texture), and Golden Hour (warm, glowing light effect).
+The client selected Leather Mask as the hero direction with Golden Hour's warm glow applied as the lighting treatment — creating a face-tracking mask with a golden-hour radiance that evoked the fragrance's amber warmth.

 The choices that shaped the outcome